The Continuing Education Cell (CEC) is designed to meet the continuing and non formal education needs of the local industry,

 •To take such follow up measures for achieving the objectives and targets laid down for the purpose by the State /Central Government

 •To ensure an environment where all minority students feel safe and secure.

-•To encourage enrolling for career orientation programs which would empower and equip them with the necessary skills to choose a career options?
+•To encourage enrolling for career orientation programs that would empower and equip them with the necessary skills to choose a career option

 •To provide prompt counseling for any emotional emergencies arising on account of any event at the campus.

 •To ensure protection and reservation as provided in the constitution of India.

 •To collect reports and information of State Government and UGC’s orders on various aspects of education, employment of minority students.

 •To circulate Government and UGC’s decisions about different scholarship programs.